Chinese Safety & Sustainability Association

 6-1.
 Additional requirements have been introduced for external providers.

 6-2.
-Organizations must establish criteria for the evaluation, selection, monitoring, and re-evaluation of external suppliers, as well as ensure effective communication.
-Supplier performance must be considered during management review.
+Organizations must establish criteria for the evaluation, selection, monitoring, and

 7. ISO 22000:2018 – Product Information and Emergency Preparedness

 7-1.
-Enhanced traceability system requirements; organizations must verify and test the effectiveness of their traceability systems.
+Enhanced traceability system requirements; organizations must verify and test the

 7-2.
 Increased emphasis on raw material origins.